ismaelbelghiti/Tigwi/Misc/API/Spec.md

 Some of our ressources require authentication.
 This is the case if you use any with a POST verb but also if you want to access to private data such as an user email, or an account private lists.

-To authenticate, you need to send an HTTP cookie named _key_ whose value should be the user login for the moment, along with the request.
+To authenticate, you need to send an HTTP cookie named _key_ whose value is a unique identifier, depending on the user and the application, that should have been generated before, along with the request.
 This means that if you're writing requests manually you should write something like this :

-    Cookie: key=John_Smith_login
+    Cookie: key=312e2061-3a79-4f82-a53b-e77af1ff0e59

 If authentication went wrong, you would have a code of error among :